-eturnal is a modern, scalable STUN and TURN server for Unix-like operating systems and Microsoft Windows.
+eturnal is a clean, scalable STUN and TURN server for Unix-like operating systems and Microsoft Windows.
 Clients can connect using UDP, TCP, or TLS over IPv4 or IPv6.
-For TURN authentication, the mechanism described in the REST API for Access to TURN Services specification is implemented.
+For authentication, the mechanism described in the REST API for Access to TURN Services specification is supported.
 See the blog article on the initial release for a quick introduction.

 eturnal is freely available as Open Source software and straightforward to set up.